add2cal/add-to-calendar-button/README.md

 You can then configure the button by simply adding the options as attributes to it.
 Boolean values (true/false) can be set as `optionName="true"` or simply by adding `optionName` to the tag.
 Not setting it at all would be automatically translate to "false".

-Theoretically, you could also add all the configuration as JSON structured String by placing this string as the TextContent of the tag.
-This is mainly due to backwards compatibility reasons and no longer recommended, since it also does not detect changes!

 <br />

 ### Minimal structure (required)